Asymptotic stability of laser-driven lightsails: Enhancement by optical dispersion engineering in gratings: Results

 \subsection{Narrow-band reflection-transmission gratings}

 For the remainder of this section, we turn to gratings with transmissive dielectric substrates whose thickness and permittivity are variables in the optimization.
-To gauge the possible damping we can achieve over broad wavelength ranges, we start by minimizing Eq.~\eqref{eq:FOM} at a single wavelength ($\lambda_0 = \SI{1}{\micro\meter}$), searching for narrow-band resonant enhancement.
-Narrow-band effects can be harnessed in nonrelativistic lightsails that can explore the solar system within days~\cite{Santi:2023aa,Parkin:2024aa}, where smaller Doppler shifts correspond to smaller bandwidths.
+To gauge the possible damping we can achieve over broad wavelength ranges, we start by minimizing Eq.~\eqref{eq:FOM} at a single wavelength ($\lzero = \SI{1}{\micro\meter}$), searching for narrow-band resonant enhancement.
+Narrow-band effects can be harnessed in nonrelativistic lightsails that can explore the solar system within days~\cite{Santi:2023aa,Parkin:2024aa}, since smaller Doppler shifts correspond to smaller bandwidths.
 For this single-wavelength optimization, we allowed the grating pitch to vary between that associated with the first- and second-order diffraction cutoffs.

-After searching the parameter space, the optimizer discovered gratings whose eigenvalues had real parts of order $\Re(\xi_\text{weak}) \sim -10^{-2}$ and $\Re(\xi_\text{dominant}) \sim -10^{0}$ over a bandwidth of just \SI{10}{\pico\meter}.
-The optimized grating pitch $\Lambda' = 1.589\lambda_0$ was well above the first-order cutoff (the remaining grating parameters are recorded in Appendix~\ref{app:Numerical optimisation}), indicating that the resonance comes from dispersion enhancement that does not rely on grating-cutoff effects.
+After searching the parameter space, the optimizer discovered the grating shown in Fig.~\ref{fig:structure}(bi), whose eigenvalues have real parts around $\Re(\xi_\text{dominant}) \sim \SI{-6e-3}{\per\second}$ and $\Re(\xi_\text{weak}) \sim \SI{-0.4}{\per\second}$ over a bandwidth of just \SI{40}{\pico\meter}.
+Thus, this grating relies on a sharp resonance to enhance the damping (sensitivity to parameter variations is discussed in Appendix~\ref{app:Numerical optimisation}).
+The optimized grating pitch $\Lambda' = 1.328\lzero$ is well above the first-order cutoff, indicating that the resonance comes from dispersion enhancement that does not rely on grating-cutoff effects.
+The optimized real parts correspond to characteristic damping timescales of around \SI{170}{\second} and \SI{3}{\second}, respectively, in comparison to the Starshot acceleration timescale of around \SI{1000}{\second} for a $0.2c$ target.
+Therefore, if eigenvalues with these magnitudes could be sustained over a broad wavelength band, then relativistic optical damping would be a highly potent stabilization mechanism.